-Electric citrus presses, which are only used for citrus fruits like lemons, limes, oranges or grapefruit, are smaller units that run on electricity and can juice multiple fruits in one sitting.
+Electric citrus presses, which are only used for citrus fruits like lemons, limes, oranges or grapefruit, are small units that run on electricity and can juice multiple fruits in one sitting.
 They're great if you love a quick glass of O.J. in the morning, or for making a pitcher of lemonade for a small crowd.
 They're only for citrus fruits, though, if you want to juice veggies as well, you'll need either a centrifugal juicer or a masticating juicer.

 The CJ625 is reported to be highly durable, getting top marks in one expert test in spite of its plastic construction.
 Its two cone sizes allow the juicer to handle small limes or large grapefruit, and most say the juicer performs very well over multiple batches.
 However, a few users report that it sometimes needs to cool down a bit between batches.
 One of the most popular features is its cord storage -- the cord wraps around the base of the unit, making it neat and easy to stow away.
 Such a simple idea, but one that's often not taken into consideration even on higher-end appliances.
 The measurement markings on the clear juice container are easy to see, and it has a handy pour spout to transfer the juice.